 In the past several years, the United States has struggled to respond to viral outbreaks, such as Ebola and Zika.
 There is now an awareness of the need to rapidly develop vaccines and treatments for epidemics that can quickly spread from country to country.
 But questions remain as how to best conduct clinical trials and development of vaccines in the context of an epidemic or outbreak.

-Join two health policy experts in examining the appropriate conduct of clinical trials during public health emergencies.
+At this panel discussion, two health policy experts examined the appropriate conduct of clinical trials during public health emergencies.

 Susan Ellenberg, Professor Of Biostatistics, Biostatistics And Epidemiology, the Hospital of the University Of Pennsylvania and Director, Biostatistics And Data Management Core, Penn Center For AIDS Research

 Jason Schwartz, Assistant Professor of Public Health (Health Policy), Yale School of Public Health and Assistant Professor, Program in the History of Science and Medicine, Yale University

 Moderator: Carmel Shachar, Executive Director, the Petrie-Flom Center, and Lecturer on Law, Harvard Law School

 This event was free and open to the public.